Freefall. Fog. Fear.

 My dream is to serve; to have the greatest impact for the greatest good.
 And by staying, I would miss out on sharing my story and inspiring audiences of thousands.
 I would pass by the opportunity to publish a book that could inspire change in people’s lives and in the world.
 I would lose the chance to model believing in myself and my dreams for my children and my children’s children.

 I left because I was tired of not believing in myself – I’d done that my whole life.
-I didn’t want to get to the end of my life, look back and wonder what could have been… What if I’d been brave enough to trade in the comfort and security of my title, paycheck and health insurance for the fulfillment of daring to go after my dreams?
+I didn’t want to get to the end of my life, look back and wonder what could have been… What if I’d been brave enough to trade in the comfort and security of my title, paycheck and health insurance for the fulfilment of daring to go after my dreams?

 So, what has it really been like to jump off the cliff and go after my dreams?